 The core purpose of the group is to promote awareness of, and campaign for, people with haemophilia and other bleeding disorders and people infected with blood-borne viruses due to contaminated blood and blood products used in their healthcare treatment.

-The group is led by Labour MP Dame Diana Johnson and Conservative MP Sir Peter Bottomley alongside ten vice-chairs and includes MPs from all major parties represented in parliament.
+The group is led by Labour MP Dame Diana Johnson and Conservative MP Sir Peter Bottomley alongside 10 vice-chairs and includes MPs from all major parties represented in parliament.

 The group meets regularly, usually quarterly, to get updates on developments in bleeding disorder care and treatment and on the inquiry into the historical use of contaminated blood and blood products.
 It often invites ministers and others to address the APPG.
 It seeks to represent the needs of these communities in parliament and in engagement with Government, Government bodies, the Infected Blood Inquiry and the NHS.

-The secretariat to the APPG is provided by The Haemophilia Society.
-In this role it maintains the membership information of the APPG and facilitates meetings of the APPG in conjunction with the chairs.
+The secretariat to the APPG is provided by The Haemophilia Society (THS).
+In this role we maintain the membership information of the APPG and facilitate meetings of the APPG in conjunction with the chairs.

 The current work of the APPG focuses on: